Tommy Pham Player Props: Diamondbacks vs. Rockies

-On Monday, Tommy Pham (.270 on-base percentage in past 10 games, 67 points below season-long percentage) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
-First pitch is at 8:40 PM ET.
+Tommy Pham -- with an on-base percentage of .270 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Ty Blach on the mound, on August 15 at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Tommy Pham Game Info & Props vs. the Rockies